seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.sadd.with.overflow``' family of intrinsic functions perform a signed addition of the two variables.
+The '``llvm37.sadd.with.overflow``' family of intrinsic functions perform a signed addition of the two variables.
 They return a structure --- the first element of which is the signed summation, and the second element of which is a bit specifying if the signed summation resulted in an